Editorial: For Americans' health, restrict vaping

 Fruit and candy-flavored vape liquids like “vanilla cookie” and “gummi bear,” banned in cigarettes in 2009 but not e-cigarettes, are designed to attract young people, not cigarette smokers who want a tobacco-flavored crutch to kick the habit.
 E-cigarette companies have used the same time-tested methods to lure young customers that tobacco companies used: celebrity endorsers, slick advertising that can be sexy or cartoonish, gentler flavors and garish packaging.
 Now about 4 million American teens vape regularly, and most believe it is harmless.

 It’s not.
 Millions of young people are becoming addicted to nicotine.
-And according to the Centers for Disease Control, young people who vape are far more likely to start smoking cigarettes than those who do not vape.
+And according to the Centers for Disease Control and Prevention, young people who vape are far more likely to start smoking cigarettes than those who do not vape.
 Is it any wonder that Marlboro maker Altria invested $12 billion in e-cigarette leader Juul last year?

 Recent illnesses related to vaping that are believed to have caused at least five deaths have brought intense scrutiny to the industry.
 These incidents appear to stem from smokers using black market liquids with THC, or tetrahydrocannabinol, the ingredient in marijuana that produces a high.
 But attention and action are needed anyway.